 I think of my parents, and how they taught me.
 I think of how they dealt with things like the mailbox bombings and the October Crisis in Montreal, and how they saw the Referendum tear our little province apart because of, of all things, language and culture.

 I think of the fear they had in raising us here…in Canada.
 The peaceful, polite relative of the US.
 Our Canada was different than the Canada of the west.
 And I am sure the west could teach me a thing or two of difficulties they faced as well over the years.
 Now, decades and decades later, the atrocities that occurred to indigenous peoples of our great and peaceful land are at the surface.
 And thanks to people like Gord Downie, we are learning, we are changing, we are apologizing and we are forgiving.
-A man from a Canadian rock band, who is dying, is teaching us how to live.
+A man from a Canadian rock band, was dying, was teaching us how to live well.

 So while the negativities close to our border are vile and sad, like all atrocities before them, including our own, we must move forward and see any and all good that is fighting for a change.
 And we must change.